and Why You Need to Chew Them Raw to Receive Maximum Health Benefits.

 - Broccoli Raab

-So, we know that broccoli sprouts are nutritious and contain a good amount of sulforaphane that provides significant health benefits.
+So, we know that broccoli sprouts are nutritious, and they contain lots of sulforaphane which can help with detoxification.
 However, did you know that we can triple the amount of sulforaphane in the sprouts before we eat them?

 Dr Rhonda Patrick Explains How: